guillermo-carrasco/guillermo-carrasco.github.com/README.md

 so if desired, you can work on your blog posts there

 ### Theme
-The theme used for this blog is a slight modification of [jekyll-qck-theme][https://github.com/qckanemoto/jekyll-qck-theme].
+The theme used for this blog is a slight modification of [accent][https://github.com/bk2dcradle/accent].

-All attributions on style to qckanemoto, I just added some bits here and there.